SDK

 TypeScript Support

 The SDK includes full TypeScript definitions.
-You can provide generic types for stronger typing:
+You can provide two generic type parameters for stronger typing:

 interface Account {